Generic Name: ribavirin (oral) (rye ba VYE rin)

 What should I avoid while taking Rebetol?

-Treatment with Rebetol does not prevent spread of the hepatitis C virus to other people.
+Using Rebetol will not prevent you from passing hepatitis to other people.
 Follow your doctor's instructions about how to prevent passing the disease to another person.

 Rebetol side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Rebetol: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Stop using Rebetol and call your doctor at once if you have a serious side effect such as:
+Get emergency medical help if you have signs of an allergic reaction to Rebetol: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 problems with your vision;

-severe depression, hallucinations, thoughts of suicide or hurting yourself;
+severe depression, thoughts about suicide, or thoughts about hurting someone else;

-pale or yellowed skin, dark colored urine, easy bruising or bleeding, confusion, or unusual weakness.
+signs of serious anemia - pale or yellowed skin, dark colored urine, confusion or weakness; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.